ErikPohl-Lot49-Projects/Erik-Pohl-Repo/python/list_of_lists_sorter/readme.md

 # Future plans

-1. Add full regression tests so that additional development will be TDD.
-(Due evening of 11/15)
-2. Add comments and docstrings.
-(Due evening of 11/15)
+1. Review unit test cases for completeness on 11/17.
-3. Address other list of X types: dictionaries, etc. (Targeted for weekend of 11/17-- a list of dictionaries state)
+2. Address other list of X types: dictionaries, etc. (Targeted for weekend of 11/17-- a list of dictionaries state)
-4. Consider reasonable exception handling without stifling exceptions.
+3. Consider reasonable exception handling without stifling exceptions.
-5. Lint the code.
+4. Lint the code.
 (Weekend of 11/17)
-6. Provide example of uses in my readme markdown (due 11/15).

 ## Getting Started